Top Trends in Data Science for 2022

 Mobile networks with superfast 5G capabilities are coming online with increasing capacity throughout the year, for example.
 At the same time, IoT devices are becoming increasingly present and AI technologies increasingly prevalent throughout software solutions.

 With several, seemingly separate, technologies coming together this year the possibilities for more capable devices, services, and even spaces are becoming increasingly greater.
-Better connections to the cloud, more abundant computing power in both cloud and edge technologies, and exceptional predictive tools are coming together to create some truly industry-changing capabilities.
+Better connections to the cloud, more abundant computing power in cloud and edge technologies, and exceptional predictive tools are coming together to create truly industry-changing capabilities.

 The convergence of these tools will be a building block toward the automations and connections necessary to create smart cities.
 Organization’s already up to speed with data science technologies should be looking to inject themselves into these opportunities as a driving force behind lifestyle and technology improvements.